RobertBonagura/CS440-Intro-to-AI/assignment2.md

 ### a) This is an instance of a Constraint Satisfaction Problem.
 What is the set of variables, and what is the domain of possible values for each?
 How do the constrains look like?

-There are 81 variables, one for each square, n<sub>ij</sub>.
+There are 81 - M variables, one for each square n<sub>ij</sub> that is not assigned by the definition of the problem.

-For each variable n<sub>ij</sub>, the domain is 1 - 9.
-The exception to this however are the variables that belong to the set of M variables that have been specified in the starting problem.
-For these variables, their domain is the value initially defined by the puzzle.
+For each variable, the domain is 1 - 9.

 There are three contraints:
-1. For each variable in n<sub>1j</sub> through n<sub>9j</sub>, no number in the domain can be repeated.
+1. For each value in n<sub>1j</sub> through n<sub>9j</sub>, no number in the domain can be repeated.
-2. For each variable in n<sub>i1</sub> through n<sub>i9</sub>, no number in the domain can be repeated.
+2. For each value in n<sub>i1</sub> through n<sub>i9</sub>, no number in the domain can be repeated.
 3. For each of the 9 different 3x3 boxes, no number in the domain can be repeated.

 ### b) One way to approach the problem, is through an incremental formulation approach and apply backtracking search.
 Formalize this problem using an incremental formulation.
 What are the start state, successor function, goal test, and path cost function?

-Start state: All variables are unassigned, except for the M variables that are specified by the starting problem.
+Start state: All variables are unassigned.
+Only the squares that belong to the set of M defined values are defined.

 Successor function: Returns the Sudoku board with one newly assigned variable.

 Goal test: Every variable is assigned a value within the given domain that satisfies all three contraints.

-Path Cost: The number of variables that were defined by the agent.
+Path Cost: The number of variables defined by the agent, 81 - M.

 ### Which heuristic for backtracking search would you expect to work better for this problem, the degree heuristic, or the minimum remaining values heuristic and why?